efremover/efremoweb/content/project/phd/index.md

 To expand within organismal acclimatization processes towards biochemical exchanges with the environment, I developed a new in situ sampling methodology.
 The study of inhaled and exhaled water fluxes of filter-feeders was improved using a submarine peristaltic pump and tested on C. reniformis.
 This new method can be applied for a variety of ecology research topics, such as nutrient cycling, filter-feeding fluxes, plankton dynamics and seawater metabolomics.

-{{< video src="fluoshort.mp4" controls="yes" caption="Fluorescent water visualizes the water flow through the sponge due to its constant pumping activity.
-The coloured water is inhaled through little pores on the sponge surface, called ostia, and is exhaled through the so-called oscula." numbered="true" >}}
+In the following video I coloured seawater with fluorescein to visualize the water flow through the sponge due to its constant pumping activity.
+The coloured water is inhaled through little pores on the sponge surface, called ostia, and is exhaled through the so-called oscula.
+During this water filtration process numerous biochemical and microbial processes take place:

-In this PhD project, diverse OA acclimatization strategies of two Porifera species co-occurring in a CO2 vent system are compared, based on microbiome and metabolic patterns.
-Further, parallel studies of biochemical exchanges with seawater are key to reconstruct these adaptation mechanisms.
+{{< video src="fluoshort.mp4" controls="yes" >}}

 {{< figure src="sampling.jpg" caption="Sampling of sponge specimens by scuba diving" numbered="true" >}}